-Since the Company is not authorised to provide portfolio management or investment advice services, the Company is not subject to the risk relating to this K-factor.
+Since the Company did not provide any portfolio management or investment advice services during the year ending 31 December 2024, the Company was not subject to the risk relating to this K-factor.

-K-CMH: Client Money Held
+K-CMH: Clients Money Held

-K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and arrangements under applicable national law.
-This provides that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
+K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and arrangements under applicable national law provided that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.

 CMH is the amount of client money that an investment firm holds or controls.
-It excludes client money that is deposited on a (custodian) bank account in the name of the client itself, where the investment firm has access to these client funds via a third-party mandate (on a segregated or non-segregated basis).
+It excludes client money that is deposited on a (custodian) bank account in the name of the client itself, where the investment firm has access to these client funds via a third-party mandate (on a segregated or nonsegregated basis).